 Our Cetacean Station operates from Rhossili and Mumbles Head in the Gower, and from the Seawatching Hide at Spurn.

 Look out for the Tadorna flag and you’ll find out team and be able to assist with some spotting, get to know who has been seen and find out more about the project.

 Want to get involved?

 There’s a number of ways to get involved in Project Porpoise.

 - Become a porpoise volunteer; join us on our surveys, learn how to identify individuals and photograph porpoise

 - Adopt a porpoise; you can adopt a porpoise for £15 a year, you’ll get monthly Porpoise Post regarding observations from the team.
-Your adoption box will contain a cuddly porpoise, a certificate, a fact book and information on your porpoise
+Your adoption box will contain a cuddly porpoise, a certificate, a fact sheet and information on your porpoise

 - Photograph and submit porpoise; When out on the Gower, if you see a porpoise – photograph it and submit it to us, it’ll then be identified and the sighting added to our database